techworkersco/twc-site-nl/_resources/works-council.md

 It should be a given that IANAL and that laws and are fluid and change over time.
 We will make our best attempts to keep these documents current, however if you note something incorrect, please consider contributing on our [github][techwerkers-github].

-In much of this document, measurements may be mentioned. e.g. "Large" change, or "Structural" change.
-In practise, the scope and/or requirement for some of these are not explicitly written into the law books.
-This means a lot of this is up to interpretation.
+In much of this document, comparisons and their scale will be mentioned. e.g. "Large" change, or "Structural" change.
+In practise, "how much is large", "what is structural" is not explicitly defined into the law books.
+This means a lot of this is up to interpretation - interpretation that eventually falls on judges to make the decision.

+In The Netherlands, workers rights are generally well protected, and this has been shown on the public records for court cases that are published each year [CITE: There is a publication of OR court cases].

 ## Some terminology